eto-uje-istoria/NetworkApp/README.md

 assuming you are in the same directory as your file.

 ### Attention!
-Don’t forget that at the beginning of the script file you have written a shebang for the
+Don’t forget that at the beginning of the script file you have written a
-correct Python interpreter (if the scripts are written in Python)
+shebang (e.g. ```#!/usr/bin/env python3```) for the correct Python interpreter
+(if the scripts are written in Python)